braze-inc/braze-docs/_docs/_developer_guide/platform_wide/analytics_overview.md

 - The average rating they give to their drivers?
 - Unique Promo Codes for the user?

-The above characteristics could then be tagged as the following Custom Attributes:
+The above characteristics could then be tagged as the following Custom attributes:

 - Promotional Credit Balance (Decimal Type)
 - Average Driver Rating (Number Type)